mikaeltorni/t3-cloneathon-entry/README.md

 #### **Behavior Logic**
 - **Desktop**: All controls always visible (normal behavior)
 - **Mobile + Input Focused**: All controls visible for full functionality when typing
+- **Mobile + Control Interaction**: All controls visible when user interacts with any control element
+- **Mobile + Model Sidebar Open**: All controls visible when model selection is active
-- **Mobile + Input Not Focused**: Only essential input controls visible to maximize chat space
+- **Mobile + No Interaction**: Only essential input controls visible to maximize chat space

 #### **Hidden Elements When Input Not Focused**
 - Token metrics and context window display